synnaxlabs/synnax/docs/tech/rfc/0020-240613-engineering-workflow.md

 ## 2 - Proposed Workflow Summary

-A new workflow should maintain as adequate simplicity while adding quality control steps that reduce the pace of releases, and increase the reliability of production software.
+A new workflow should maintain adequate simplicity while adding quality control steps that slow the pace of releases and increase the reliability of production software.
 I propose a workflow that moves away from the modern GitHub Flow to a simplified version of the more traditional [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).